 A ‘red flag’ for mitochondrial disease is when a child or adult has issues with more than 3 organ systems or when a ‘typical’ disease exhibits atypical qualities.

 The parts of the body that need the most energy, such as the heart, brain, muscles and lungs, are the most affected by mitochondrial disease.
 Individuals may suffer strokes, seizures, gastrointestinal problems (reflux, severe vomiting, constipation, diarrhea), swallowing difficulties, failure to thrive, blindness, deafness, heart and kidney problems, muscle failure, heat/cold intolerance, diabetes, lactic acidosis, immune system problems and liver disease.

 The first case of mitochondrial disease was diagnosed in an adult in the 1960s and in the paediatric population in the 1980s.

 All cells in the human body contain mitochondria.
 Mitochondria are the ‘power plants’ that provide the body with all of the energy it needs to walk, talk, laugh, hear, digest food, and breathe.
 When a person has mitochondrial disease, the power plants in their cells are not working properly.
 It’s like having a massive power outage within your body.
 In some cases, mitochondrial disease is fatal.

 What is Mitochondrial Disease?

-You may have only recently heard of mitochondrial disease, but you surely have heard of Alzheimer’s, Huntington’s, Parkinson’s disease, diabetes, ALS, multiple sclerosis and many others.
-Research tells us that mitochondrial dysfunction is at the core of these more well-known diseases that affect millions of people globally.
+You may have only recently heard of mitochondrial disease, but you surely have heard of Alzheimer’s disease, Parkinson’s disease, diabetes, ALS, cancer and many other more commonly recognized chronic diseases.
+Research tells us that mitochondrial dysfunction is at the core of these more well-known chronic diseases that affect millions of people globally.